jarviscanada/jarvis_data_eng_mathew/hadoop/README.md

   it in some way, then writing it out to temporary files.
 The Shuffle phase is used to pass data from the Mappers to the Reducers.
 Some jobs may specify how the Mappers should distribute their data.

-  * The Reduce phase involves filtering, combining, and otherwise aggregating the data received by the Mappers in order to generate some useful output.
+  * The Reduce phase involves filtering, combining, sorting, and otherwise aggregating the data received from the Mappers in order to generate some useful output.
+Some jobs may not feature a Reduce phase, such as in cases where only map-side filtering is needed.

 * Yarn
-  * Yarn acts as an intermediary between Hadoop and other third party applications.
+  * Yarn acts as an intermediary between Hadoop and other third party applications, managing the details of job execution, such as resource allocation, scheduling, and container management.
 Yarn consists of two major components, the Resource Manager and the Application Manager.
 Yarn maintains information on the nodes in the cluster through the use of a "heartbeat" message periodically sent by each node that contains information on the node's resource usage and container status.